|Height:||19 – 40 inches|

 Once your cat is used to following you around while on a leash, you can move them outside.
 You should start by just spending a few minutes in the yard, but you can increase the length of the walk as they become more comfortable.
 You shouldn’t automatically start with long walks, as your Maine Coon may tire faster than you’d expect.
 Walking is a different kind of endurance than jumping and climbing.

-Related Read: 10 Best Cat Collars in 2021 – Reviews & Top Picks
+- Related Read: 10 Best Cat Collars – Reviews & Top Picks

 With their longer coat, you’d imagine that these cats require a great deal of grooming.
 However, this is not typically the case.
 Like all cats, they are good at keeping themselves clean.
 That said, they do require a certain amount of grooming.
 The average Maine Coon will need weekly to daily grooming sessions.
 Many will shed more seasonally, so you will have to adjust their grooming throughout the year.